kanewallmann/Dreambooth-Stable-Diffusion/README.md

 ### Step 2

-Ensure that you've selected `PyTorch`.
+Ensure that you've selected `Pytorch`.
 The 'what it is' is ably explained in the below screenshot: it's a deep-learning framework.
 You need it.

 Previous iterations of this repository have suggested checking the Jupyter lab interface and direct HTTPS options, but to be honest, when I was setting all of this up, I forgot to do it, and it's simple enough to work through without it (this advice may change when I finally get around to trying it out).